 What makes our countries unsafe?
-Our own governments.
+Our own (laxist or complicit) governments.

 I blame American, French and other Western politicians for the mess we find ourselves in.
 Their constant meddling and clumsy attempts at “nation building” which, in the end, result in “nation destroying”, just look at Iraq and Libya.
-Islamist terrorist forces of today are the direct results of Western Neoconservative Foreign Policy in the Middle East.
+Islamist terrorist forces of today are the direct results of Neoconservative Foreign Policy in the Middle East.
 Neoconservative ideology is wholly relevant to our current situation.
 In short, neocon warmongering threatens us, has threatened us already.

 An example – Hillary Clinton, Sarkozy and Cameron in Libya in 2011.
 What was that all about?
 Under the pretext of “rescuing the Libyan people”, “promoting freedom and democracy”, and “aiding the Arab Spring uprising” that had occurred in neighbouring Tunisia and Egypt, they had decided it was time for a regime change.
 Why oust Gaddafi?
 Because he was guilty of insubordination to US imperialism and its allies.
 (And only a few years earlier, Gaddafi had contributed 50 million euros to Sarkozy’s election campaign.
 While visiting Paris, he was allowed to pitch his Bedouin tent in the Elysée backyard.)